The Cannes Film Festival 2023

-The other big difference between the festival and other events in Cannes is that most of the business activity takes place outside the Palais.
+The other big difference between the festival and other events in Cannes is that a lot of the business activity takes place outside the Palais.
 So it’s harder to nail down where a company might be located and even harder to get an appointment if you haven’t booked one well in advance.
 But there is still plenty of opportunities to meet with people at receptions such as those in the “Village International”.

 Networking in Cannes